“We do not inherit the earth from our ancestors; we borrow it from our children.” – Native American Proverb

 - Art class is now in session!
 There is so much more to cooking than just the final meal.
 Setting the table and plating the food in artful ways are some fun methods to get creative and expressive with food.

 - Get a roster going.
 Get the whole family to take turns to make snacks and school lunches in the week or cook dinner on the weekends.
-From date balls to sandwiches, and from easy pizzas to burgers, there is a meal for everyone to take responsibility of.
+From date balls to sandwiches, and from easy pizzas to burgers, there is a meal for everyone to take responsibility for.
 It’s a great way for everyone to learn about balanced eating and nutrition.

 - Be the star of the show!
-Choose a colour like red or purple, or a veggie that you love, and create a meal around that these!
+Choose a colour like red or purple, or a veggie that you love, and create a meal around that!
 Start a conversation around that veggie: Why it is healthy to eat this plant?
 What are the different ways to prepare it?
 How does it grow and where did it come from (eg.: homegrown or from a farm nearby)?
-It’s a fun way to learn about the cycle of an ingredient’s life from seed to table as well as encouraging out-the-box thinking (try think of all the creative ways to cook the veggie…the crazier and more hilarious, the better!).
+It’s a fun way to learn about the cycle of an ingredient’s life from seed to table as well as encouraging out-the-box thinking (try to think of all the creative ways to cook the veggie…the crazier and more hilarious, the better!).

 - Talk about the gratitudes in your life.
 Be grateful for every meal you eat with your family and say it out loud.
 Showing appreciation for the nourishment the food is giving to your body, to the farmers who grew the various ingredients, for the transport that helped bring the food all the way to your plate, and for the people sitting around the table with you, develops a deeper connection and respect.

 - Talk about where food comes from, animals included.
 Educating yourself and your family about the health benefits of fruits, veggies, starches, grains, plant proteins and fats are important.
 Talking about where animal products come from too may seem daunting, but it could help the rest of the family understand your point of view.
-Try to keep the emotions out of these discussions – be honest, logical and be prepared to answer many questions.
+Try to keep the emotions out of these discussions – be honest, logical and be prepared to answer any questions.

 - Be ready for social gatherings.
 Be prepared for events like school outings, parties, camps and sleepovers; they often always include animal products.
 Pack some options like meat alternatives for your child the night before so that they don’t have to go hungry or feel left out, but also be flexible.
 In these environments, children will often explore and try new things that they wouldn’t normally do at home.
 As parents, all we can do is offer guidance and provide knowledge.
 Parenting can be tough; let your children make their own choices outside of the home.

-- Honour that fact that everyone is on their own journey.
+- Honour the fact that everyone is on their own journey.
 We cannot enforce our own feelings on our children, other parents or their children!
 Listen to their point of view openly, be kind, and give your own thoughts in a non-confrontational way.
 Plant seeds.
 Do not judge.

-Starting in the kitchen may seem a bit far-fetched when talking about consciousness but it is the one place in the home where many important topics all come together, such as socio-economic issues, health and nutrition, environment challenges, the wonderful miracles and beauty of nature, and more in practical ways.
+Starting in the kitchen may seem a bit far-fetched when talking about consciousness but it is the one place in the home where many important topics all come together, such as socio-economic issues, health and nutrition, environmental challenges, the wonderful miracles and beauty of nature, and more in practical ways.